Lung Biopsy

 Robotic-assisted bronchoscopy can reach every part of the lung, including the periphery — the very ends of tiny air passages or in tissue outside the passage — where about 70% of lung nodules develop.

-You’ll have a larger tube inserted in your mouth to provide a pathway for the robotic bronchoscope while you’re under general anesthesia.
+You’ll have a larger tube inserted in your mouth to provide a pathway for the bronchoscope while you’re under general anesthesia.

 Conventional bronchoscopes continue to be used for biopsies in more accessible parts of the lung and other airway examinations.